Customer Stories & Use Cases

 There are obvious reasons for automating invoice processing, such as meeting deadlines for payment discounts.
 Let’s take this opportunity to think outside the box, though, and look beyond the reasons that solution providers typically give, like optimizing purchase-to-pay processes and expediting invoice approvals.

 Nevertheless, the buzzwords and concepts are all the same for providers (we could win the grand prize in B.S. bingo).
 From a business perspective, these projects are good investments because of the well-known benefits.
-However, I’m convinced that the real added value goes far beyond that and often cannot be fully accounted for financially.
-In the following, I'd like to share five of these reasons with you:
+However, we're convinced that the real added value goes far beyond that and often cannot be fully accounted for financially.
+In the following, we'd like to share five of these reasons with you:

 Reason 1: No more hunting for inbound invoices and business transactions

 An inbound invoice is never created in a vacuum.
 The document itself might be, but it is preceded and sometimes followed by countless other documents.
 The process never starts with an invoice, but usually with a requirement or need.
 By the time you receive an invoice, many documents will have passed between your company and other companies – some documents have to be retained, others do not – some in paper format, others electronically, some by email and others as notes.

 In such cases, an ERP system is usually used to create, send and post the most important outbound documents for your supplier.
 This stream of business documents is also easy to track.
 But what about the rest?
 Basically, one rule applies: the more complex the trigger for the inbound invoice (e.g. a construction project), the more documents will be created in advance.
 The resulting search, interdependencies and tracking become more complex.